felixbillieres/Learn-MCP-Protocol/Learn/projet_25/README.md

-# Projet 25 : PROJET FINAL AVANCÉ
+# Project 25: ADVANCED FINAL PROJECT

-## Objectif
+## Objective

-Créer un serveur MCP complet qui combine TOUS les concepts appris : tools, resources, prompts, elicitation, sampling, authorization, roots.
+Create a complete MCP server that combines ALL learned concepts: tools, resources, prompts, elicitation, sampling, authorization, roots.

 ## Mission

-Créer un serveur MCP professionnel "Gestionnaire de Projet" avec :
+Create a professional MCP server "Project Manager" with:
-- Tools pour gérer des tâches
+- Tools to manage tasks
-- Resources pour exposer des données
+- Resources to expose data
-- Prompts pour des workflows
+- Prompts for workflows
-- Elicitation pour collecter des infos
+- Elicitation to collect info
-- Sampling pour l'IA
+- Sampling for AI
-- Authorization pour la sécurité
+- Authorization for security
-- Bonne structure de code
+- Good code structure

-## Ce que tu vas créer
+## What you will create

-Un serveur complet qui pourrait être utilisé en production (simplifié).
+A complete server that could be used in production (simplified).